Software & Tools

 1. Deposit Collection at Booking

 No-shows cost the average solo esthetician $3,000 to $8,000 per year.
 The single most effective way to reduce them is requiring a deposit when clients book.
-Look for configurable deposits by service type — a 90-minute facial and a 30-minute brow wax should not require the same deposit.
+Look for a platform where deposits are configurable, on by default, and not gated to a higher pricing tier.

 3. Buffer Times Between Services